Real-hackbard/Copy-Worker/README.md

 </br>

+# Instructions:

 This program was written to test a ```"CopyFolder"``` function for use by Delphi programmers, but it has enough  features to perhaps serve as a useful utility.

 Usage is straight-forward:  Select an input folder and an output folder, which may be an existing folder or a new one.
 Set the other options and click the "Copy" button to complete the operation.
 The ```"File masks"``` tab above gives more information about defining  mask strings.

+This Introduction page will be replaced by a list of files copied and the total count will be displayed when the operation has been completed.

+You may interrupt the operation by clicking the ```"Stop"``` button but the copies of files already processed will remain in the output folder.
+If you select ```"Ask"``` option for the Duplicate Files radio group, a reply of ```"Cancel"``` when asked will also stop the operation.